GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 +++

-This guide covers some best practices to write solid GDScript code.
-It's the style we use to keep our code clean and maintainable, working on growing Godot games.
+This guide covers best practices when writing GDScript code.
+We use it to keep our code clean and maintainable.
 It's meant as a complementary resource to the [oficial GDScript guidelines](http://docs.godotengine.org/en/3.2/getting_started/scripting/gdscript/gdscript_styleguide.html).

-The ideas below draw inspiration from good practices from different paradigms and languages.
-Especially from the work of the Python community, some functional programming principles, and the official GDScript documentation:
+The ideas in this article are inspired by best practices from a variety of languages.
+We draw from the work of the Python community, some functional programming principles, and the official GDScript documentation:

 1. [GDScript Style Guide](//docs.godotengine.org/en/latest/getting_started/scripting/gdscript/gdscript_styleguide.html)
 1. [Static typing in GDScript](//docs.godotengine.org/en/latest/getting_started/scripting/gdscript/static_typing.html)